siddharthnaik7/FridayTask1/README.md

 Q4: Push all the changes to your GitHub repository.

-Q5: Create a Branch with your name (eg: AdityaTask1) and switch to the branch.
+Q5: Create a Branch with your name and switch to the branch.

 Q6: Write a code to print the pattern for input n: